ppy/osu-wiki/wiki/Article_styling_criteria/Formatting/en.md

 Article titles should be singular and use sentence case.
 See [Wikipedia's naming conventions article](https://en.wikipedia.org/wiki/Wikipedia:Naming_conventions_(plurals) "Wikipedia") for more details.

 Article titles should match the folder name it is in (spaces may replace underscores (`_`) where appropriate).
 If the folder name changes, the article title should be changed to match it and vice versa.
-Listed below are some exceptions to this:

-- Contest articles (must use abbreviations, acronyms, or initialisms)
+---

-- Tournament articles (must use abbreviations, acronyms, or initialisms)
+Contest and tournament articles are an exception.
+The folder name in this case must use abbreviations, acronyms, or initialisms.
+The article's title must be the full name of the contest or tournament.

 ## Folder and file structure